 What style of yoga will I be able to teach at the end of this course?

-You will learn a dynamic flow sequence (suitable or adaptable for Vinyasa, Flow, and Power Flow classes) , as well as a more gentle / slow sequence (suitable or adapteable for Slow Flow, Gentle Flow and general Hatha classes).
-This will prepare you to teach in the majority of yoga studios and fitness centres.
+You will learn a dynamic flow / vinyasa sequence with modifications for a more gentle / slow sequence.
+This will help prepare you to teach in the majority of yoga studios and fitness centres.

 We will touch on restorative and yin practices, and you will learn the essentials for supporting pregnant and post-natal women in the context of a general class.
 You may decide to go on to further pre and postnatal yoga study.